silx-kit/h5web/CONTRIBUTING.md

   folder
 - `pnpm [exec] <binary>` - run a binary located in `node_modules/.bin` (equivalent to `npx <pkg-name>` for a package installed in the workspace)
-- `pnpx <pkg-name>` - fetch a package from the registry and run its default command binary (equivalent to `npx <pkg-name>`)
+- `pnpm dlx <pkg-name>` - fetch a package from the registry and run its default command binary (equivalent to `npx <pkg-name>`)
 - `pnpm why -r <pkg-name>` - show all project and packages that depend on the specified package